ioBroker/ioBroker.history/README.md

 ![Logo](admin/history.png)
 # ioBroker.history

 This adapter saves state history in a two-staged process.
-At first datapoints are stored in Redis, as soon as they reach maxLength they are trimmed to minLength and moved to CouchDB.
+At first datapoints are stored in RAM, as soon as they reach maxLength they will be stored on disk.

+To setup some datapoints to be stored they must be configured in admin "Objects" Tab (last button).

-## Todo
+## Settings

+- **Storage directory** - Path to the directory, where the files will be stored.
+It can be done relative to "iobroker-data" or absolute, like "/mnt/history" or "D:/History"
+- **Maximal number of stored in RAM values** - After this number of values reached in RAM they will be saved on disk.
+- **Store origin of value** - If "from" field will be stored too.
+Can save place on disk.
+- **De-bounce interval** - Protection against too often changes of some value.
+- **Storage retention** - How many values in the past will be stored on disk.

 ## Changelog
 ### 0.2.0 (2015-11-15)